Ph.D. Univ. of North Carolina, 1986

-I am interested in the biology of social behavior, particularly the interactions between the sexes.
-I find this subject fascinating because such interactions are a complex mixture of cooperation and conflict.
+Behavioral ecology: I am interested in the biology of social behavior, particularly the interactions between the sexes in birds.
+This is fascinating because such inetractions are often a mix of cooperation and conflict.
 Their study demands integration across multiple levels of biological organization and requires a diversity of approaches.
 I like the conceptual challenges of understanding the ecological causes and evolutionary consequences of social interactions.
 I also enjoy the insights gained by employing different techniques to answer a particular question.
 My program involves detailed observations of the behavior of free-living animals, use of molecular and biochemical techniques to uncover processes linked to mating interactions, experimental manipulations of key ecological and social factors, and empirical and theoretical work on the developmental and mechanistic processes producing behavior.
 Three major phenomena are being studied in my lab (you can learn more by going to my lab web page):

 Extra-pair paternity in birds

 For most of my career, I have focused on three main questions about avian reproductive behavior: (1) the tradeoff for males between the benefits of pursuing additional copulations versus the benefits of paternal care, (2) the factors influencing female behavior during attempted copulations by both the social mate and extra-pair males, and (3) the consequences of these copulations for the process of sexual selection.
 I have been studying these questions in red-winged blackbirds and house sparrows, with my students using either those systems or developing their own.

 Development and function of plumage signals